minnie-at-iaac/minnie-at-iaac.github.io/docs/term1/04-Atlas-of-weak-signals/Atlas of Weak Signals.md

----
-title: Atlas of Weak Signals
+# Atlas of Weak Signals
----

 For most of us, the term, as well as the concept of "Atlas of Weak Signals", is new.
 I first interpreted each of the words as I understood them.